 Scotland's capital city, Edinburgh, is famous for it's history, architecture, festivals, friendly people, and city walking.
 The city is divided between the Old Town and the New Town.
-The Old Town is where you will find the vast amount of ancient buildings whilst the New Town is more a celebration of business, order and classical Georgian architecture.
+The Old Town is where you will find the vast amount of ancient buildings while the New Town is more a celebration of business, order and classical Georgian architecture.
 A great way to get a good feel for the city is to take one of the Open Top Bus City Tours.
-The majority of these tours allow you to hop on an off as you wish at each stop.
+The majority of these tours allow you to hop on and off as you wish at each stop.

 Stirling is Scotland’s youngest city gaining the status in the summer of 2002.
-This is Scotland’s heritage capital, where the Wars of Independence were fought and won; where, for three centuries, monarchs ruled in regal splendour and where merchants and craftsmen plied their trade below the castle rock.
-Nowadays you can literally touch and feel the sense of history and nationhood which is Stirling’s trademark, as you meander through the Old Town, enter the spectacular cliff-top castle or sample the town’s unique ‘living history’ events programme.
+This is Scotland’s heritage capital, where the Wars of Independence were fought and won; where, for three centuries, monarchs ruled in regal splendor and where merchants and craftsmen plied their trade below the castle rock.
+Nowadays you can literally touch and feel the sense of history and nationhood, which is Stirling’s trademark, as you meander through the Old Town, enter the spectacular cliff-top castle or sample the town’s unique ‘living history’ events programme.

 Sights to see in Stirling: Stirling Castle, National Wallace Monument, Stirling Old Bridge, Cambuskenneth Abbey, Bannockburn Battlefield & Heritage Centre, Argyll’s Lodging, Stirling Old Town Jail, Blair Drummond Safari & Adventure Park, Church of the Holy Rude, Stirling Smith Art Gallery & Museum, Falls of Falloch, Rob Roy’s Grave and much more!

 For more information about Scotland, visit Scotland’s National Tourism website.